freedomofpress/securedrop/docs/journalist.rst

 before copying documents back to your *Journalist Workstation*.
 This includes stripping metadata with MAT.

+.. warning:: MAT is no longer actively maintained and **will not**
+             strip all metadata, even when the output claims the document is clean.
+Some metadata are likely to persist: you must **never** assume MAT has removed all metadata.

 When you no longer need documents, you can right-click on them and choose **Wipe** to delete them.